 My dog is bloated

-If your dog is trying to vomit, but can't, appears hunched over and won't get up, or has a tight, hard abdomen when touched, you need to contact your veterinarian right away, as these are potential signs that your dog may have bloat.
+If your dog is trying to vomit, but can't, appears hunched over and won't get up, or has a tight, hard abdomen when touched, you need to contact your veterinarian or an emergency hospital right away, as these are potential signs that your dog may have bloat.

 Also known as gastric dilatation volvulus (GDV) or a twisted stomach, bloat is a serious medical condition and can be fatal if not addressed immediately.